jackdawe/MBP/README.md

 stateLabels and rewardLabels are batches from your provided dataset also have their two first dimension merged.

 The ForwardImpl method also provides a public usedDevice attribute that contains the nature of the device on which the training will be done on (GPU or CPU). usedDevice will be updated upon initialisation of an object of your forward model class.

--Having your own nn class: must have forward method, must have compute loss method, must have predictedState and predictedReward public attribute, -Adding to the template
--Initialise an optimizer (/!\ only Adam atm) -Restrictions on the dataset
--can use method to save loss data